 8. Introduce yourself creatively.

 Make day one memorable by introducing yourself in a creative way, such as sending postcards over the summer!
-For 10 creative ideas, click here.
+Here are 27 creative ideas.

 9. Start the year with a challenge.

-Build teamwork at the start of the year with a challenge: Divide students into groups and give each group 56 cups.
+Divide students into groups and give each group 56 cups.
 Then, challenge them to build the tallest (or most stable) tower.
 Here are even more team-building games and activities.

 10. Send home a classroom brochure.

 Third grade teacher Kendall R. shares, “I made a brochure for parents rather than a welcome-back letter.
 The brochure was easier to look at and it was easier to find the information.
-It included the behavior plan, information about lunch prices, and pickup and dismissal times.” —Kendall R.
+It included the behavior plan, information about lunch prices, and pickup and dismissal times.”